oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

 {: #example_sets title="Examples of Defined Sets."}

-Aliases may also be considered to managed resources that are identified by a combination of various parameters as shown in the candidate tree in {{example_alias}}.
-Some aliases can be provided by decomposing them into separate sets.
+Aliases may also be considered to managed resources that are identified by a combination of various parameters as shown in the candidate tree in {{example_alias}} (inspired from {{RFC8783}}.
+Note that some aliases can be provided by decomposing them into separate sets.

 ~~~ ascii-art
         |  +--rw aliases